The-Known-Galaxy/archives/sith/group_legends/tales_of_scrawl_homeland/tales_of_scrawl_homeland.md

 It was the leviathan.
 The creature lunged at them with so much force that the sound rippled in the air and the roar could be heard around the entire planet.
 Scrawl covered Stup and put his hand up in defense.
-To Scrawl's surprise, the leviathan was… frozen in place.
+To Scrawl's surprise, the leviathan wasâ€¦ frozen in place.
 Like some kind of Force was keeping it from moving.
 Scrawl was intrigued, he wondered did he do this?
 Was he the reason it stopped?